 - One Leg Stand.
 In the One Leg Stand test, the individual must stand with one foot six inches off the ground and count aloud by thousands.
 Officers will look for an inability to balance in determining whether or not the subject is intoxicated.

-Police Can Make Mistakes
+Police Officers Make Mistakes

 Stopping Someone Based on an Anonymous 911 Call